GDSL-UL/Teaching_Links/README.md

 With the spread of COVID-19 and the ongoing international response efforts, it is looking like a lot of the academic community will be delivering teaching remotely and online.

 We do not claim any of the resources are fully fledged online courses, or that these are comprehensive.
-But we either have written a lot of material within the Geographic Data Science Lab or know of other excellent resources which though might be helpful to the community to list and share.
+But we either have written a lot of material within the Geographic Data Science Lab or know of other excellent resources which we thought might be helpful to the community to list and share.

 ## Full Syllabus